-The Family Support Team provides emotional, psychological, spiritual and practical support to individuals, children and families who are affected by life limiting illness, bereavement and grief.
+The Family Support Team provides emotional, psychological, spiritual, social and welfare support to individuals, children and families who are affected by life limiting illness, bereavement and grief.

 They support people who are at home, on the Inpatient Unit and in Magnolia Place (outpatient centre).
 Our services include:

 We offer counselling for patients and their families who are under the care of the Hospice.
 Counselling is a safe and confidential space in which they can express their feelings, thoughts, behaviours, needs and concerns with a trained professional.
 This is available on a one to one basis, for couples, families or in a group during a person’s illness or after bereavement.
 We also have a team of volunteer counsellors to support us with this work.

 It can be a worrying and stressful time if you are caring for someone with a terminal illness.
 That is why we offer support for carers to enable them to look after their own health and emotional wellbeing, so they can continue to look after their loved one.
 We offer support in a variety of ways, including a Drop-in Centre, counselling, welfare advice, complementary therapies, demential carer’s group, chaplaincy and bereavement support .